-“This was no disciplined march; it was a stampede–a stampede gigantic and terrible–without order and without a goal, six million people unarmed and unprovisioned, driving headlong.
-It was the beginning of the rout of civilisation, of the massacre of mankind.” — HG Wells, The War of the Worlds
+“This was no disciplined march; it was a stampede, without order and without a goal.
+Six million people unarmed and unprovisioned, driving headlong.
+It was the beginning of the rout of civilisation, of the massacre of mankind.”

 My parents were always willing to indulge my state as kind of a weird kid.
 One year for Christmas, they got me an LP with which I would become obsessed as a kid, and one that continues to find it’s way into my playlist.
 It was a bizarre amalgamation of rock opera and old time radio play, featuring the voice talent of none less than Richard Burton: Jeff Wayne’s Musical Version of The War of the Worlds.
 It was an impressive package for a young lad to receive, with artwork that spanned the entirety of the gatefold cover and a full-color booklet of more artwork and the story of how the record came to be.
 The War of the Worlds was, at the time, one of my all-time favorite books, or as all-time as you can have at the age of eight or nine.
 It was one of the first novels I read, along with Dracula and Frankenstein and probably something involving Encyclopedia Brown or someone.
 While those around me devoured the sorts of books one expects elementary school children to read, I reveled in the utter decimation of my planet, the desperation of mankind on the brink of extinction.
 I watched producer George Pal’s War of the Worlds film adaptation, and while I loved the movie, I was disappointed that it wasn’t the same as the book I’d grown to so adore.
 Similarly, I used my grass cutting money to buy a copy of the infamous Orson Welles radio broadcast of the story on cassette.
 Again, though, while it was great, it wasn’t my War of the Worlds — in that it wasn’t really HG Wells’ War of the Worlds.